dy/piezo/docs/r&d.md

   + it allows more clearly indicate output signal, opposed to just grouped value:
    * `phase -> (sin(phase))` === `phase -> sin(phase)` - because group of 1 element is that element;
    * `phase -> [sin(phase)]` - that's output signal.
-  - [..ch]. vs [..size] − conflict with array creation.
+  - returning [..ch] vs [..size] − conflict with array creation
     - [a] means frame with 1 channel, [a] also means array with 1 item.
     - [..a] means frame with `a` channels, [..a] also means array with `a` items.
     ? prohibit array signature in favor of groups: `(..size)` can define a group as well...
       - nah, groups are just syntax sugar, they don't have serialization or own taste, whereas arrays do.
     ~ if blockSize === 1, block frame becomes identical to array
-    - when we return [a,b,c] it implies frame, but we may want non-batch array result, do we?
+    - when we return [a,b,c] it implies frame, but we may want regular non-batch array result, do we?
       ~ worst case it creates redundant block, but the way value is read from it is still array-like frame.
-    → ok, let's keep same for now: it seems array===frame is not a crime
+      → ok, let's keep same for now: it seems array===frame is not a crime -? how do we adjust block-size then?
+We don't need 1024 items spawned instead of just 1.
+        - frame output creates internal unnecessary loop
+  - also, `fn([..ch])` is not nice notation for just getting all channels.
+Marking argument as "input" would be easier.

 ## [x] No-keywords?
 Let's try. i18n is a good call.